Last updated on 2026-03-23

 Graduates of the Community Mental Health – Multidiscipline program can pursue various career opportunities in Canada, including:

-• Clinic or Medical Centre Worker: Provide mental health support and care in outpatient settings.
+- Clinic or Medical Centre Staff: Work in clinics providing mental health support and treatment to patients.

-• Community Healthcare Organization Staff: Work with community organizations to promote mental health awareness and support services.
+- Community Healthcare Organization Employee: Engage with community organizations to promote mental health awareness and support services.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.